 Even if this person was to “compete” with me for my clients, he couldn’t replicate the exact interactions I have with them, nor could he replicate my ideas and thought processes.
 And the reverse is also true: if I worked with one of his clients, their engagement would feel really different working with each of us, even though we’re similar in design style.

-I shared some resources with him, sent him some links to some project management apps I use, and let him borrow a book.
+I shared some resources with him, sent him some links to some project management apps I use, directed him to this blog post and let him borrow a book.
 I did this because it’s important to be helpful and kind, and to help someone out because you were once in their shoes.

 Before he left, I also told him, “Don’t let the traditional ‘business’ model tell you that you have to have a competitive edge to be successful – you already are, because you’re you.”